JiangYingEr/MalURLBench/README.md

 # Defense: URLGuard
 Based on our analysis, the vulnerability of LLMs lies in that they lack enough adversarial training data, which is rare on the Internet.
 To this end, we fine-tune a lightweight model based on LLama2-7B.
 The results show that it significantly improves LLM's resilience.

+# Citation

+This paper has been accepted by ACL 2026.
+If you find our work helpful, please consider citing:

+    @article{kong2026malurlbench,
+      title={MalURLBench: A Benchmark Evaluating Agents' Vulnerabilities When Processing Web URLs}, author={Kong, Dezhang and Wu, Zhuxi and Liu, Shiqi and Tan, Zhicheng and Lu, Kuichen and Li, Minghao and Liu, Qichen and Chu, Shengyu and Xu, Zhenhua and Liu, Xuan and others}, journal={arXiv preprint arXiv:2601.18113},
+      year={2026}
+    }